 Each year at Ty Caton, our customers enjoy an opportunity to purchase wine futures at our Annual Barrel Tasting Event, held every October.
 Offering wine futures, traditionally known as en primeur, is the purchasing of wines that are still in barrels before they’re bottled and released.
-We are looking forward to hosting you at the winery on Saturday, October 2nd for our 13th Annual Barrel tasting, where we will continue our tradition of offering futures to our customers.
+This year our annual Futures Sale will be virtual, from October 2nd through the 10th, where we will continue our tradition of offering futures to our customers.

 What Makes Wine Futures Special

-As a consumer, purchasing futures can be risky yet highly exciting – less risky and more exciting if you do so from reputable and consistent producers like Ty Caton.
-It can take between 18 and 24 months for them to become available to you – a gift that arrives on your doorstep the moment you forget about it.
+As a consumer, purchasing futures can be highly exciting – even more exciting if you do so from reputable and consistent producers like Ty Caton.
 There are a few benefits to purchasing futures:

 - Consumers get first access to wines of limited quantities, especially in favorable vintages.